 A great modern classic and the prelude to The Lord of the Rings.
 Bilbo Baggins is a hobbit who enjoys a comfortable, unambitious life, rarely traveling any farther than his pantry or cellar.
 But his contentment is disturbed when the wizard Gandalf and a company of dwarves arrive on his doorstep one day to whisk him away on an adventure.
 They have launched a plot to raid the treasure hoard guarded by Smaug the Magnificent, a large and very dangerous dragon.
 Bilbo reluctantly joins their quest, unaware that on his journey to the Lonely Mountain he will encounter both a magic ring and a frightening creature known as Gollum.

 Once again this is making it to my tbr list.
 I am watching the movies for the first time and it really makes me want to read it.
-Hopefully this is the month I finish it.
+Hopefully I will be able to check it off of my May TBR.

 How long can you protect your heart?